Search the full range of products and services available here at Glaston with our handy search bar.

 As part of Rockwood’s energy monitoring and control philosophy both the new dryer and the new compressor were installed onto the profibus network so site can comprehensively monitor the compressed air.

-As part of the ongoing energy reduction process Glaston visit Rockwood on a regular basis to ensure that the equipment is maintained to the highest level and is working as efficiently as possible.
+As part of the ongoing energy reduction process Glaston visits Rockwood on a regular basis to ensure that the compressor equipment is maintained to the highest level and is working as efficiently as possible.

 Unfortunately Rockwood Additives didn’t win the EDF Energy Low Carbon Award on this occasion but a great night was had by all and the recognition for making the final six on the short list for this award was an honour in itself.

-If you would like further information on how Glaston can drive down the cost of your compressed air please visit www.glaston.com.
+If you would like further information on how Glaston can drive down the cost of your compressed air please visit contact our expert team of engineers.